 Regional Anesthesia Instructorship

 The Department of Anesthesiology offers a non-accredited, one year fellowship in regional anesthesia, under the direction of Ashley M. Shilling, M.D., Co-Director of the Regional Anesthesia Division in the Department.
-One position per year is available.
+No more than two positions per year are available.

 The regional fellow holds an appointment as Instructor in the Department of Anesthesiology and works one day per week as an OR generalist.
 In order to apply for this position, see Faculty employment on our Employment page.